 Additional Information

-• Licence and administration fees accounted for just over 17% and provides compensation to licence issuers, pays for licensing services including the annual hunter harvest & effort survey delivered through AlbertaRelm.com
+- Licence and administration fees accounted for just under 17% and provides compensation to licence issuers, pays for licensing services including the annual hunter harvest & effort survey delivered through AlbertaRelm.com

 For more information, visit mywildalberta.com/BuyLicences/Annual-Sales-Statistics